cryskram/gnv/README.md

 **To delete a GitHub Repo**
 `gnv github delete <repo-name>`

+**To set Theme for GitHub account**
+`gnv github theme <light/dark/default>`

+**To list your GitHub accounts repositories**
+`gnv github list`

+**To run commands of git to add, commit and push files in a single command** `gnv github ga`

-_After running these command you will be asked to give your github Username or email and password and some others to enhance your repo. **No worries!
-No data is taken** It is just for the login and logout purpose_
+_After running these command you will be asked to give your github Username and password and some others to know what are your needs. **No worries!
+No data is taken** It is just for the security purpose_

 ## Uninstalling

-_Hope you don;t uninstall **'gnv'**.
+_Hope you don't uninstall **'gnv'**.
 But if you want so then run_ `pip uninstall gnv` or `pip3 uninstall gnv`

 ## Any Extras to be installed?

 _Nothing else is required to run gnv.
-Selenium and Click modules with their dependencies are installed during the installation of gnv_
+Selenium and Click modules with their dependencies are installed during the installation of gnv.
+Only set your webdrivers path correctly_

 ### License ![GitHub](https://img.shields.io/github/license/mashape/apistatus)
 Copyright 2020 GN Vageesh